 The glossary contains definitions of concepts that have been used in the Policy Document (2023).
-These are drawn from IPCC reports.
-It is hoped that these terms will be understood by heritage sector to enable better communication and coordination with environment sector.
-The discrepancy between some of the terms such as 'mitigation' used in heritage and defined in the glossary based on IPCC reports also need to be recognised.
+These are drawn from IPCC reports (2012 - "Special report on Managing the risks of extreme events and disasters to advance Climate Change adaptation" - SREX; 2018 - "Special report on the impacts of global warming of 1.5°C"; 2019 - "Special report on Climate Change and land").
+It is hoped that these terms will understood by heritage sector to enable better communication and coordination with environment sector.
+The discrepancy between some of the terms such as mitigation used in heritage and defined in the glossary based on IPCC reports also need to be recognised.

-[Approved on 21/03/2023] Note for the readers: Definitions in the IPCC Glossary may change over time.
-The definitions included in the glossary below are the ones in force at the time of adoption of this Policy Document8:
+[Rapporteur's proposal] Note for the readers: Definitions in the IPCC Glossary may change over time.
+The definitions included in the glossary below are the ones in force at the time of adoption of this Policy Document.